dlaliberte/standards-notes/font-features-explainer.md

 * The need for hinted fonts; most of the signal is just the OS so the low entropy hints are largely sufficient.
 For example, Windows always gets hinted fonts whereas Android never does.
 If a new version of an OS suddenly changes to need or not need hints, the low entropy signal would no longer suffice.
 * Definition of fallback fonts to reduce CLS (Cumulative Layout Shift) impact of fonts.
 We need to define how to adjust system fonts to have similar metrics to webfonts.
 System fonts vary from version to version so knowing what platform it is, but not which version, is a problem.
 * The need for removal of overlap in outlines due to bad outline processing.
-This is only an issue on macOS <= X(??).
+This is only an issue on versions of macOS as follows:
+  * 10.11 and below needs overlaps removed
+  * 10.12 needs the overlap bit set
+  * 10.13 and above supports variations fonts

 Use Cases
 ---